Note: The full API interface is documented here: CBorg API Documentation

 print(answer)

-3. How do I check my key usage?
+4. How do I check my key budget and spend?

 Assuming the API key is available in your user environment as $CBORG_API_KEY, you can check the current spend with /key/info